harris-ryder/crema/README.md

 **Note:** When updating configuration, ensure changes are replicated across all `config.ts` files to maintain consistency.

+**Exception:** The `/server/drizzle.config.ts` file reads directly from `process.env` instead of importing from `config.ts`.
+This is due to ES module/CommonJS compatibility issues with drizzle-kit.
+The drizzle configuration still uses the same environment variables but accesses them directly.

 ## Architecture

 This monorepo contains three main applications: